danlb-dev/express-mongo-crud-api/README.md

 This project provides full CRUD support for managing Clients, Products, and Orders.
 It was designed to be consumed by frontend apps like a CRM.

-> **Note:** This repository is a personal study/demo project intended for learning and portfolio purposes only.
+> **Note:** This repository is a personal study and demonstration project, created solely for my learning and portfolio purposes.

 ---